Fundamental diagram of urban rail transit considering train-passenger interaction: Validation of the Macroscopic Model

 The parameter values of the transit operation are listed in Table \ref{fdparameters} for both the microscopic and macroscopic models.
 The railroad is considered to be a one-way corridor.
 The stations are equally spaced at intervals of $l$, and there are a total of 10 stations.
 Trains enter the railroad with flow $a(t)$; in the microscopic model, a discrete train enters the railroad from the upstream boundary station if $\lfloor A(t) \rfloor$ (i.e., integer part of $A(t)$) is incremented.
 In the microscopic model, trains leave the railroad from the downstream boundary station without any restrictions, other than the passenger boarding and minimum headway clearance.
 Passengers arrive at each station with flow $a_p(t)$.

 The functions $a(t)$ and $a_p(t)$ are exogenously determined to mimic morning rush hours, with each having a peak at $t=2$.
-The flow before the peak time increases monotonically, whereas the flow after the peak time decreases monotonically---in other words, the so-called S-shaped $A(t)$ and $A_p(t)$ are considered.
-These functions are specified as
+The flow before the peak time increases monotonically, whereas the flow after the peak time decreases monotonically---in other words, the so-called S-shaped $A(t)$ and $A_p(t)$ (c.f., \cref{macro_res}) are considered.
+The parameters of these functions are the minimum train supply $a^{\min}$, the maximum train supply $a^{\max}$, the minimum passenger demand $a_p^{\min}$, and the maximum passenger demand $a_p^{\max}$.
+The functional forms are described in \ref{apndx_sshape}.

-where the values of $a(0)$, $a(2)$, $a_p(0)$, and $a_p(2)$ are given as scenario parameters.
 The simulation duration is set to 4 h for the baseline scenario in Section \ref{sec_base} and to 8 h for the sensitivity analysis in Section \ref{sec_sens} (the reason will be explained later).

 The microscopic model without any control is asymptotically unstable, as proven by \citet{wada2012train_en}; this means that time-varying demand and supply always cause train bunching, making the experiment unrealistic and useless.
 Therefore, the headway-based control scheme proposed by \citet{wada2012train_en} is implemented in the microscopic model to prevent bunching and stabilize the operation.
-This scheme has two control measures: holding (i.e., extending the dwell time) and an increase in free-flow speed, similar to \citet{Daganzo2009bus}.
-The former is activated by a train if its following train is delayed, and can be represented as an increase in $g_b$ in the microscopic model.
-The latter is activated by a train if it is delayed, and can be represented as an increase in $v_f$ up to a maximum allowable speed $v_{\max}$.
+This scheme has two control measures: holding (i.e., extending the dwell time) and an increase of free-flow speed, similar to \citet{Daganzo2009bus}.
+The former is activated by a train if its following train is delayed, and is represented as an increase in $g_b$ in the microscopic model.
+The latter is activated by a train if it is delayed, and is represented as an increase in $v_f$ up to a maximum allowable speed $v_{\max}$.
 In this experiment, $v_{\max}$ is set to 80 km/h and $v_f$ is 70 km/h.
 This control scheme can be considered realistic and reasonable, as similar operations are executed in practice.
-See Appendix \ref{apndx_control} for further details of the control scheme.
+See \ref{apndx_control} for further details of the control scheme.
+Note that the boundary conditions are the trajectory of the first train $x_0(t)~\forall t$, the initial position of all the trains $x_m(0)~\forall m$ (this is converted to the departure time of all the trains from the most upstream station $x_m(t_m^0)~\forall m$ where $t_m^0$ denotes the departure time of train $m$), and the passenger demand to each station $q_p$.